college-repos/amp_program2-wilkitom/README.md

-# Program # X
+# Program # 2
-Name:
+Name: Thomas Wilkinson
 Cosc 4735

-Description:  (how to run the program, phone/emulator screen size, android version ie 7.0)
+Description:  Run on pixel 2, use FAB to create marker with picture inside.

 Anything that doesn't work: